gitter-badger/OSCARf-public/README.md

 ## To scrape pastebin

-To scrape pastebin, enter the regex string to search.
-Then, run oscar and run the pastebin scraper!

-Add regex strings to pSearch.dat located in the root directory.
-This will be changed soon.
+To scrape pastebin, add regex strings to pSearch.dat located in the root directory.
+After this, proceed to use oscar.

 ## To edit rss filter options